Tennis Elbow (lateral epicondylitis)

 Tennis elbow most commonly involves the area where the muscles and tendons of the forearm attach to the outside bony area (called the epicondyle) of the elbow.
 Your doctor may also call this condition "lateral epicondylitis."

-Tennis elbow can affect either the dominant, non-dominant, or both arms.
+Tennis elbow can affect either the dominant or non-dominant arm, or it may affect both arms.

 What are the symptoms of tennis elbow?